 4. All permits and permissions must be in place

 Many jurisdictions require demolition contractors to be licensed.

 6. Ensure that items that are to be salvaged have been removed

 7. Protect the surrounding properties and structures from dust and debris

 8. Prepare a risk assessment and safe work procedures

 9. Have the right equipment and trained operators

-Barricade the areas where demolitions are happening and keep unauthorised people out of the area.
+Barricade the areas where demolitions are happening and keep unauthorized people out of the area.

 Clear demolished material as quickly as possible to make the area safe.

-Plan the work so that demolitions are done in the correct sequence therefore equipment can safely reach parts that have to be demolished, and so that structures aren’t left standing which are unsupported or weakened; they could collapse in an uncontrolled manner on top of people, equipment or other structures.
+Plan the work so that demolitions are done in the correct sequence, therefore, the equipment can safely reach parts that have to be demolished, and so that structures aren’t left standing which is unsupported or weakened; they could collapse in an uncontrolled manner on top of people, equipment or other structures.